 We found a spot on a brick wall to drink some water and rest for a little while.
 The town was quiet and looked to be no larger than 10 houses.
 After a quick rest, we decided to eat and walk to save some time since we have been taking our time with photography.
 It wasn’t long before we were back on the hiking trail making our way along the little farm fields into yet another tall wooded area.

 This area was different because the trees were perfectly placed in rows, they must have been replaced at one time.
 The huge pine trees stretched easy 40-50 feet into the air above us as we hiked.
 This was another well-marked, wide hiking path where we could easily hike next to another.
 It was this section of the trail that we ran into our first hiker and he looked to be lost but like us was taking his time enjoying the magic of Luxembourg’s countryside.
 We did not want to have a hiking partner so we hiked a little quicker and he faded away behind us.

 We easily could have camped along the hiking trails with a tent.
-We did not have gear for that and we enjoyed having the luxury of a full restaurant, bar and showers at the Camping Kautenbach campsite.
-This campsite has it all and it was a great place to base ourselves for this adventure.
-They have all kinds of camping options that include pods, campers, safari tents and numerous areas to pitch a tent.
-We stayed in an original Pod and it had everything you could ever want tucked away in nature on a campground.
+We did not have gear for that and we enjoyed having the luxury of a full restaurant, bar, and showers at the Camping Kautenbach campsite.
+This campsite has it all and it was a great place to base ourselves on this adventure.
+They have all kinds of camping options that include pods, campers, safari tents, and numerous areas to pitch a tent.
+We stayed in an original Pod and it had everything you could ever want to be tucked away in nature on a campground.

 Other Hikes in Luxembourg That You Should Check Out: